 Keep track of major events in your customer’s competitors’ organization.
 If a competitor beats your customer to the market with a new offer, product, service or upgrade the chance is good that your connection is preparing a counter attack.
 This is a good time to reach out and see how you can help them respond to not lose market shares.

 Create a target group with companies similar to your best co-occuring customers and make sure to stay up-to-date with what’s going on in their business.
 This helps you understand the competitive field your customers are in and allows you to tailor your new offer and/or your assistance accordingly.

 The fact that you’re not spending great money or efforts on outbound sales shouldn’t mean that you never contact a prospect you’ve not spoken to before.
 People generally listen to reason, and you should provide that when a great opportunity presents itself.

-To do this, first define your Ideal Customer Profile and use a dynamic B2B sales database to find those companies that match this profile to a T. Then, simply track buying signals from these companies.
+To do this, first define your Ideal Customer Profile and use a dynamic company database to find those companies that match this profile to a T. Then, simply track buying signals from these companies.
 Considering you should have a solid idea of how their day-to-day works and what their challenges look like from existing customers, you should be able to construct a clear argument for how they will tackle their challenges best with your assistance.
 To build extra trust, use your existing networks and leverage mutual contacts.

 Find detailed information about a company’s characteristics on their company card in Vainu